 Check with your local utility provider for more helpful tips.

 We all know the cost of food is rising.
 That’s why it’s now more important than ever to stop wasting it.

 The environmental cost of all this wasted food is also enormous.
 Just think about all the energy and natural resources required to grow, process, package and transport food, and you can begin to get the picture.

 - Think before you buy.
 The easiest way to stop wasting food is to plan ahead.
-Plan your week’s meals, shop more mindfully by sticking to your grocery list and take a pass on those unplanned bulk “bargains.”
+This may mean planning your meals a week ahead of time.
+Or, shopping more mindfully by sticking to your grocery list and taking a pass on those unplanned bulk “bargains.”

 - Ditch the fossil fuel-derived plastic wrap.
-Keep your food fresh in reusable glass storage containers instead.
+Plastic waste damages and pollutes the environment.
+Try to reduce your plastic use by keeping your food fresh in reusable glass storage containers instead.